 We believe that risks arising from our compensation policies and practices for our employees are not reasonably likely to have a material adverse effect on the Company.
-In 2014 as in prior years, at the request of the Compensation Committee and with the assistance of Cook & Co., we evaluated our incentive
+In 2015 as in prior years, at the request of the Compensation Committee and with the assistance of Cook & Co., we evaluated our incentive compensation plans relative to our enterprise risks and determined that there were no significant changes to the compensation risks identified below.
+We determined, taking into account advice from Cook & Co., that there were no significant risk areas from a compensation risk perspective.

-With respect to our executive compensation programs, a number of risk mitigation features were in place in 2014, including the following:
+With respect to our executive compensation programs, a number of risk mitigation features were in place in 2015, including the following:

 - The primary metric for the Annual Incentive Plan focused on earnings (consolidated adjusted EBITDA, ratio of support expense to gross profit ratio and ratio of working capital to net trade sales), and the Compensation Committee had discretion to adjust bonus pool funding and individual award payouts. - The principal long-term incentive program for executives is PSU awards that vest based on achievement of measurable financial three-year goals balanced by relative stock return performance.
-No stock options were used. - The Compensation Committee has discretion in extraordinary circumstances to reduce long-term incentive (PSU) awards below the amount otherwise earned. - Pay leverage is reasonable and generally does not exceed 200% of target. - The recoupment policy that applies to executive officers and other key executives discourages excessive risk taking and manipulation of financial results. - Our stock ownership guidelines require executives to hold at least a portion of vested equity awards during employment, thus discouraging excessive risk taking. - Different metrics are used for annual and long-term incentive plans for executives, thus not placing too much emphasis on a single metric.
+No stock options were used. - The Compensation Committee has discretion in extraordinary circumstances to reduce long-term incentive ("PSU") awards below the amount otherwise earned. - Pay leverage is reasonable and generally does not exceed 200% of target. - The recoupment policy that applies to executive officers and other key executives discourages excessive risk taking and manipulation of financial results. - Our stock ownership guidelines require executives to hold at least a portion of vested equity awards during employment, thus discouraging excessive risk taking. - Different metrics are used for annual and long-term incentive plans for executives, thus not placing too much emphasis on a single metric.

-2014 Summary Compensation Table
+2015 Summary Compensation Table

-The following table includes information concerning 2014 compensation for our Chief Executive Officer, our Chief Financial Officer and our three other most highly compensated executive officers during 2014 who served as such at the end of the year.
+The following table includes information concerning 2015 compensation for our Chief Executive Officer, our Chief Financial Officer and our three other most highly compensated executive officers during 2015 who served as such at the end of the year.